Refer to the admission options below to see how you can become a WVU Mountaineer.

 - been accepted by the department.

 The above are minimum University standards.
-Specific degree programs frequently set higher standards and also may set additional requirements, such as the submission of standardized test scores or letters of recommendation.
-Please visit our Graduate Education and Life home page for further information.
+Specific degree programs frequently set higher standards and also may set additional requirements, such as the submission of standardized test scores or letters of recommendation among other items.
+Details on these program-specific requirements can be found via the Program Database.
+For more on graduate education including funding options, student life, research, and academics, please visit Graduate Education and Life.

 Non-degree graduate students need to possess only a bachelor’s degree and a 2.50 undergraduate grade-point average.
 Admission as a non-degree student does not guarantee admission to a degree program.
 The student must maintain a 2.5 GPA for the first 12 hours of WVU graduate coursework and maintain this average as long as enrolled.To be eligible to enter a degree program, the student must maintain a minimum 2.75 GPA on all coursework taken since admission as a graduate student.
 A non-degree graduate student may accumulate unlimited graduate credit hours.
 If a student is later admitted to a degree program, the faculty of that program will decide what credit, if any, may be applied to the degree.
 Non-degree students may not apply more than 12 hours of previously earned credit toward a degree.
 These are the minimum admission requirements.
 Individual programs often establish higher standards.
 Please contact the appropriate college or school for complete information on the program of your choice.